kamilsk/semaphore/README.md

 ### Update

-This library is using [SemVer](http://semver.org) for versioning and it is not [BC](https://en.wikipedia.org/wiki/Backward_compatibility)-safe.
+This library is using [SemVer](http://semver.org) for versioning, and it is not [BC](https://en.wikipedia.org/wiki/Backward_compatibility)-safe.
 Therefore, do not use `go get -u` to update it, use [Glide](https://glide.sh) or something similar for this purpose.